The Ultimate Greek island hopping tour

 Getting back to Athens can be tricky, but Ferryhopper is here to make it easier for you.
 While Rafina is the suggested starting point for this island-hopping journey, your return trip will be to Piraeus instead, the only port connecting Crete to Athens.

-There are usually 2 daily ferry crossings between Heraklion and Piraeus.
-The earliest ferry departs around 09:00 and arrives at the port of Piraeus (Athens) at 17:30 while the last crossing leaves the port of Heraklion (Crete) at 21:00 and reaches Piraeus at 06:30, the following morning.
+There are up to 5 daily ferry crossings between Heraklion and Piraeus.
+The first ferry usually departs around 09:00 and arrives at the port of Piraeus (Athens) at 18:00, while the last ferry leaves the port of Heraklion (Crete) at 21:00 and reaches Piraeus at around 06:30 the following morning.
+The ferry ride normally lasts 9-9.5 hours.

-The 4 ferry companies operating on this route are Minoan Lines, ANEK Lines, Sea Speed Ferries, and Blue Star Ferries.
+The 4 ferry companies operating on this route are Minoan Lines, Anek Lines, Fast Ferries, and Blue Star Ferries.

-We strongly suggest that you book a cabin for a comfortable return to Athens.
-As most ferries to Piraeus travel at night, you can sit back and relax after your Greek island-hopping in the Aegean Sea.
+We strongly suggest booking a cabin for a comfortable return to Athens.
+As most ferries from Heraklion to Piraeus travel at night, you can sit back and relax after your Greek island-hopping in the Aegean Sea.

 Tip: as this route gets rather busy in the high season, we recommend planning your trip well in advance.